 Using Submarine Landslides to Predict Slope Stability

-Students use detailed bathymetric maps to find submarine landslides and compare the slope of these slides to the slope of hills near school and home.
+Students use the detailed bathymetric maps to find submarine landslides and compare the slope of these slides to the slope of hills near school and home.
 Students should have some experience interpreting topographic maps and basic graphing.
 The lesson can be used to build skills working with student collected data, discussion of slope stability (particularly with regard to seismic hazards) and increasing familiarity with the geography of ocean basins.

 Students record their activity in lab journals and are assessed using their lab journals and informally during discussion.
 A final writing assignment is used to determine student understanding.